subugoe/oa2020cadata/analysis/paper.md

 corresponding author affiliations.
 The flipped x-axis shows the top 10 countries of affiliations in terms of articles published, while the y-axis depicts the percentage per publisher.
-The figure indicates, which countries were of particularly importance to a publisher.
+The figure indicates, which countries were particularly important for a publisher.
 Furthermore, it suggests large variations across publishers.
 Take for instance the publisher Royal Society of Chemistry.
-Around every third article published in a subscription journal was submitted from an author based in China, while the overall share of China-based authors was 17 %.
+Around every third article published in a subscription journal was submitted from an author based in China, while the overall share of China-based authors was significantly lower with 17 %.

 ![](figure/publisher_share.png)